Cluster Deployment

 When a leader node starts, it will attempt to discover existing leader nodes through the leader service to check if a cluster is already formed.
 If it finds other leader nodes, it will register itself with the cluster and join it.

-(30 seconds by default), it will only initiate a new cluster if it is the first leader node to start.
-The eligibility of a leader node to initiate a new cluster is determined by the POD_NAME
+If the leader node cannot find any other leader nodes after a timeout defined as CLUSTER_POTENTIALLEADERTIMEOUT (30 seconds by default), it will only initiate a new cluster if it is the first leader node to start.
+The eligibility of a leader node to initiate a new cluster is determined by the POD_NAME environment variable.
+Only the leader node with the POD_NAME ends with -0 will be considered as the first leader node to start.
+This is used to avoid multiple leader nodes starting at the same time and causing a split-brain situation.

-The cluster will then wait for sufficient leader and compute nodes to join.
-The number of leader nodes required to form a cluster is defined by the LEADER_NODE_COUNT
+The cluster will then wait for a certain number of leader and compute nodes to join.
+The number of leader nodes required to form a cluster is defined by the LEADER_NODE_COUNT environment variable.
+The number of compute nodes required to form a cluster is defined by the COMPUTE_NODE_COUNT environment variable.
+Once the required number of leader and compute nodes are registered, the cluster node will begin serving requests.

 Setting up Compute Nodes